-It is possible to get to the event by bus – Edinburgh-North Berwick service from East Coast Buses alighting at Dirleton.
+It is possible to get to the event by bus – Edinburgh-North Berwick service from East Coast Buses alighting at Dirleton and walking 600m.

 Registration & Start Times

 Please select an early start time if you think you might take a long time to complete your course – or if you would like help and advice before starting.